 Located just north of the Wentworth Falls, the small Fletchers Lookout offers a close view of the top of the waterfall in addition to panoramic views into Jamison Valley and the surrounding escarpments.

-The Fletchers Lookout is signposted as a little detour from the Wentworth Falls walking track.
+The Fletchers Lookout is clearly signposted as a little side track from the main Wentworth Falls walking track.

 4. Rocket Point Lookout